shopsys/shopsys/docs/installation/installation-using-docker-windows-10-pro-higher.md

 This solution uses [*docker-sync*](http://docker-sync.io/) (for relatively fast two-way synchronization of the application files between the host machine and Docker volume).

+!!! warning
-**Warning: Docker-sync might be a burden for intensive project development, especially when there is a huge amount of files in shared volumes of virtualized docker and when switching between branches or even between projects often.
-In such a case, you should consider using [native installation](./native-installation.md).**
+    Docker-sync might be a burden for intensive project development, especially when there is a huge amount of files in shared volumes of virtualized docker and when switching between branches or even between projects often.
+In such a case, you should consider using [native installation](./native-installation.md).

 ## Supported systems
 - Windows 10 Pro